snowplow/snowplowanalytics.com/_posts/2020-09-07-pipeline-configuration-for-complete-and-accurate-data/index.md

 *   Longer-tail attribution will become increasingly difficult as attributing interactions over a longer period of time to the same user becomes more difficult

-### How might my tracking be affected?
+<h2 id="impact"> How might my tracking be affected? </h2>

 If you are collecting data through event tracking on the web there are a number of ways that these changes could affect your data collection:

-#### Default instrumentations of Snowplow could be blocked by AdBlock and tracking prevention
+### Default instrumentations of Snowplow could be blocked by AdBlock and tracking prevention

 The Snowplow pipeline makes an endpoint available that your data is streamed into and we know that this endpoint, along with other aspects of default Snowplow tracking instrumentations, is targeted by some ad-blocking providers, including the [disconnect.me list](https://disconnect.me/trackerprotection) which Firefox ETP uses to block tracking.

 Ad-blockers primarily try to target third party tracking, e.g. Facebook spying on users across other sites, instead of legitimate tracking from companies who are looking to learn from data and improve the experience they offer.
 However, data collection for both purposes happens with similar technologies and so all approaches get blocked.

-#### The usefulness of client-side cookies is limited
+### The usefulness of client-side cookies is limited

 With the increasingly short expiration windows on third-party and first-party cookies that are set on the client-side, analysing user journeys across any significant time window becomes challenging.
 Setting cookies on the client-side will deliver data that offers limited insight.